mrsarm/mongotail/README.rst

 -b AUTH_DATABASE, --authenticationDatabase AUTH_DATABASE
                       database to use to authenticate the user.
-If not specified, the user will be authenticated against the database specified in the dbaddress.
+If not specified, the user will be authenticated against the database specified in the [db address].
 -n N, --lines N       output the last N lines, instead of the last 10.
 Use
                       ALL value to show all lines
 -f, --follow          output appended data as the log grows